gogeekness/Terraform_Lustre/README.md

 The playbook will add the private ssh key to the client server, allowing it to reach the others.
 When up, the scrip will copy you profile from `$(USER) ./.ssh` Then, log into the client system to then ssh into the 2 servers (MGT & OSS)

+#### Anisble updates
+Ansible on some Linux is too old for the special plugins.
+Linux Mint/Ubuntu at the time of writing only has version 2.10 Remove the old ansible
+1. `sudo apt remove ansible`
+2. `sudo apt --purge ansible`
+Then update Linux
+1. `sudo apt update`
+2. `sudo apt upgrade`
+Then update the apt source lists
+1. `sudo apt -y install software-properties-common`
+2. `sudo apt-add-repository ppa:ansible/ansible`
+Then install the lastest Ansible.
+If this install is still the old verion, then restart and try installing again
+1. `sudo apt install ansible`

 ### The base diskimage and snapshot
 If you entend to use this image and snapshot, be aware that the build in user is `ec-user`.